syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/foreign-key-column.md

 {% endif %}

 > * For remote data, the sorting and grouping is done based on [column.foreignKeyField](../../api/grid/column/#foreignkeyfield) instead of [column.foreignKeyValue](../../api/grid/column/#foreignkeyvalue).
+> * If [column.foreignKeyField](../../api/grid/column/#foreignkeyfield) is not defined, then the column uses [column.field](../../api/grid/column/#field).

 ## Use edit template in foreignkey column

 The Syncfusion Grid provides support for using an edit template in a foreign key column.
 By default, a dropdown component is used for editing foreign key column.
-However, you can render a different component for editing by using the [column.edit](https://ej2.syncfusion.com/javascript/documentation/api/grid/column/#edit) property.
+However, you can render a different component for editing by using the [column.edit](../../api/grid/column/#edit) property.
 Here's an example that demonstrates how to use an edit template in a foreign key column:

-In this example, an [AutoComplete](https://ej2.syncfusion.com/javascript/demos/#/bootstrap5/auto-complete/default) component is rendered as the edit template for the **"EmployeeID"** foreign key column.
+In this example, an [AutoComplete](../../auto-complete/default) component is rendered as the edit template for the **"EmployeeID"** foreign key column.
 The [dataSource](../../api/auto-complete/#datasource) property of the AutoComplete component is set to the employees data, and the fields property is configured to display the **"FirstName"** field as the value.

 {% if page.publishingplatform == "typescript" %}